lornamariak/PlayR/chapter4.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here
+title       : Functions in R
+description : to wrap up the course we